axalatar/gateways/README.md

 - Resonance conduit
     - Crafted with two polished basalt and a resonant amethyst
     - Stores a tuning fork
-    - When powered from below, propagates a frequency downward (directly to a hub or to a hub connected through resonant amethyst)
+    - When powered from below, propagates the frequency downward, just like a tuning fork.
+It has the same max propagation distance of ten blocks